rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 it's an address as understood by the CPU, it's what the load/store instructions need to identify where in memory to perform the load/store.

 Note that a pointer in Rust is *not* just a memory address.
-A pointer value consists of a memory address and [provenance][pointer-provenance].
+A pointer value consists of a memory address and [provenance][provenance].

 ### Niche
 [niche]: #niche